Let me start by telling you the truth. If you or someone you love wants to overcome anxiety, it is a process. It can be done, but it’s not overnight.

 “Anxiety can jump out in an instant, like a bogeyman in a Halloween haunted house.
 In just a few seconds, it is all systems go,” Ellen Hendricksen, Ph.D. in “How to Be Yourself.”
 For our kids (and us!), that feeling of anxiety can come out of nowhere and be terrifying.
 Their bodies sound the alarm that danger is near, and then comes the adrenaline.
 In turn, your child might feel faint, cry, sweat, tremble, feel dizzy, or have fast heartbeats.
 Let your child know that what they are experiencing is real and the feelings are very uncomfortable.

-You can help your child by giving them different techniques to counteract this fear response in their body.
+You can help your child overcome anxiety by giving them different techniques to counteract this fear response in their body.
 You can teach them relaxation tools that they can use to tell their body, “Nope, I’m safe here.
 I got this.”
 Some relaxation strategies that we love are belly breathing, progressive muscle relaxation, and guided imagery.
 If you would like more specific strategies, click here to get our Free Relaxation Tools for Kids.

 3) Give Worry a Silly Name and Talk Back to It!

 Sometimes anxiety can feel like it is who we are and a part of us.
 We want our kids to feel like anxiety is something that is NOT a part of them.
 To do this, we like to have kids give their anxiety a name—the sillier the better!
 The Stinky Bully, The Grouchy Monster, The Overreactor, Mr. Nag, etc. It’s not only fun to make it silly, but it also lightens the mood when talking about a subject that can feel scary.
 It’s hard to feel worried when you are laughing, so have fun with this!